A. Physical Examination.

 (2) The health appraisal of students with identified health problems shall be repeated as frequently as deemed necessary by the designated school health services professional.

-(3) Screening of students shall be carried out according to mandated or recommended screening programs established by the Department of Education and the Department of Health and Mental Hygiene.
+(3) Screening of students shall be carried out according to mandated or recommended screening programs established by the Department of Education and the Maryland Department of Health.
 These shall include:

 (a) Hearing and Vision Screening Tests.
 The local board of education or local health department shall provide and fund hearing and vision screenings for all students in the public schools.
 The local health department shall provide and fund hearing and vision screenings for all students in any private school that has received a certificate of approval under Education Article, §2-206, Annotated Code of Maryland, and students in any nonpublic educational facility in this State approved as a special education facility by the Department.